Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models: Introduction

 \subsection{Theoretical Basis}

 The work of \citet{jones2020} used features segmented in \acrshort{pB} images, which highlight the K-corona.
 These features are a result of intensity gradients present in the \acrshort{pB} image, however this structure can be connected to the plasma density distribution in the K-corona.
 The K-corona itself is the result of photons emitted from the photosphere scattering off of coronal free electrons \citep{1966gtsc.book.....B}.
 This process is known as Thomson scattering.
-Since the electric field vector is normal to the direction of propagation for \acrfull{em} radiation, the K-Corona is polarized \citep{BLACKWELL19671}.
+Since the electric field vector is normal to the direction of propagation for electromagnetic radiation, the K-Corona is polarized \citep{BLACKWELL19671}.
 As discussed in \citet{2009SSRv..147...31H}, the \acrshort{pB} of the white-light corona can be modeled by the integration of the electron density along an observer's line of sight.
 This integration must take into account several factors, such as the scattering function, the decreasing illumination of electrons with distance from the sun, and the decreasing degree of polarization with distance from the observer's \acrfull{pos}.

-The frozen-in-flux condition states that the bulk motion of an ideal \acrshort{mhd} plasma cannot move perpendicularly to the \acrfull{B} without it bringing along, or vice versa.
+The frozen-in-flux condition states that the bulk motion of an ideal \acrshort{mhd} plasma cannot move perpendicularly to the \acrfull{B} without dragging the field along, or vice versa.
 The magnetic field therefore behaves as if it is 'frozen-in' with the plasma, so that the magnetic field moves with the plasma.
 This condition applies in highly conductive plasmas, such as in the corona and solar wind, as it accelerates into the Heliosphere \citep{2013MurrayPhDT}.
 Due to this, the plasma is intimately connected to the magnetic field in this region of the solar atmosphere, as the plasma evolution along individual flux tubes is isolated from neighboring flux tubes.
 The practical effect of this is that any density and temperature contrasts between adjacent flux tubes will naturally highlight the structure of the magnetic field itself \citep{2005psci.book.....A}.
-Therefore, the structure seen in coronal \acrshort{pB} images should in theory serve as a proxy for the orientation of features in the coronal magnetic field.
+Additionally, high density streamers and pseudostreamers are associated with the neutral current sheet.
+These structures are indicated by a high squashing factor $Q$, which may be a way to differentiate streamers from other radial features \citep{2021ApJ...909...10A}.
+Ultimately, the structure seen in coronal \acrshort{pB} images should in theory serve as a proxy for the orientation of features in the coronal magnetic field.